spineki/spineki.github.io/content/articles/closures_as_iterators.md

 ## Afterword

-The main goal of this post was to present a little framework that could be reused to ease the writing of Iterators in C++ 17/20.
+The main goal of this post was to present a little framework that could be reused to ease the writing of iterators in C++17/20.

-From what I tested, since closures act as syntactic sugar for anonymous structs, this is a zero-cost abstraction.
-See the compilation result of
+From what I have tested, since closures act as syntactic sugar for anonymous structs, this is a zero-cost abstraction.
+See the compilation result of:

 ```cpp
 int main() {